pypa/packaging.python.org/source/contribute.rst

 before translating on Weblate.

-**Do not translate the text in reference directly** When translating text in reference, please do not translate it directly.
+**Do not translate the text in reference directly** When translating the text in a reference, please do not translate it directly.

   | Wrong: Translate the following text directly: